ruiking04/COCA/README.md

 The implementation uses the [Merlion](https://opensource.salesforce.com/Merlion/v1.1.0/tutorials.html) and the [Tsaug](https://tsaug.readthedocs.io/en/stable/notebook/Examples%20of%20augmenters.html) libraries.

 ## Abstract
-> With the accumulation of large volume time-series data, discerning novel or anomalous events, i.e., outlier, is becoming more and more important.
-With the scarcity of labels, anomaly detection from time-series data with temporal dynamics is a very challenging task.
+> The accumulation of time-series data and the absence of labels make time-series Anomaly Detection (AD) a selfsupervised deep learning task.
-> As a kind of unsupervised learning, contrastive self-supervised learning has been made significant progress in a variety of applications, and applying it to unlabeled time series data is promising but still open.
-> Existing approaches are usually based on a single assumption of normality or require pre-training; they do not fully consider properties of overall normality and are limited by the quality of the representations.
+> Single-normality-assumptionbased methods, which reveal only a certain aspect of the whole normality, are incapable of tasks involved with a
+> large number of anomalies.
+Specifically, Contrastive Learning (CL) methods distance negative pairs, many of which consist of both normal
+> samples, thus reducing the AD performance.
+Existing multi-normality-assumption-based methods are usually two-staged, firstly pre-training
+> through certain tasks whose target may differ from AD, limiting their performance.
+To overcome the shortcomings, a deep Contrastive One-Class
-> This paper proposes a deep Contrastive One-Class Anomaly detection of time series (COCA), combining three normality assumptions.
+> Anomaly detection method of time series (COCA) is proposed by authors, following the normality assumptions of CL and one-class classification.
-> First, to make it easier to distinguish anomalies from normal samples, the original time series data are expanded via data augmentation and then transformed into two correlated views.
-> Second, to learn temporal dependencies which are key characteristics of time series, a powerful Seq2Seq model is used in latent space to reconstruct representations of each time step.
+> It treats the origin and reconstructed representations as the positive pair of negative-samples-free CL, namely “sequence contrast”.
+> Next, invariance terms and variance terms compose a contrastive one-class loss function in which the loss of the assumptions is optimized
+> by invariance terms simultaneously and the “hypersphere collapse” is prevented by variance terms.
+In addition, extensive experiments on two
-> Last, we propose a contrastive one-class loss function to build a classifier with only one stage, from which an anomaly score is defined.
-Extensive experiments conducted on four real-world time-series datasets show the superior performance of the proposed methods over the state-of-the-arts.
+> real-world time-series datasets show the superior performance of the proposed method achieves state-of-the-art.

-> The code is publicly available at https://github.com/ruiking04/COCA.
+Link to arXiv version [here](https://arxiv.org/abs/2207.01472)
 ## Installation
 This code is based on `Python 3.8`, all requires are written in `requirements.txt`.
 Additionally, we should install `saleforce-merlion` and `ts_dataset` as [Merlion](https://github.com/salesforce/Merlion) suggested.